tlswg/tls13-spec/draft-ietf-tls-tls13.md

        * Only included if present.

-Where HMAC {{RFC2104}} uses the Hash algorithm for the handshake.
+HMAC {{RFC2104}} uses the Hash algorithm for the handshake.
 As noted above, the HMAC input can generally be implemented by a running hash, i.e., just the handshake hash at this point.

 In previous versions of TLS, the verify_data was always 12 octets long.
 In TLS 1.3, it is the size of the HMAC output for the Hash used for the handshake.

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.